SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

    #
    echo = `date` job $JOB_NAME done

-You should edit the ``-N`` and ``-o`` parameters to reflect your job name as well as name and location of your log files.
+Edit the ``-N`` and ``-o`` parameters to reflect the job name as well as name and location of the log files.
 It is important to note that under ``blast_taxa_backfill.py`` **the order of parameters is important**.
-This program is **position dependent**, meaning that you don't need to pass parameter flags.
+This program is **position dependent**, meaning that parameter flags are not needed.
 Instead, the program recognizes the first option passed to it as input, second as output, and third as ``-outfmt`` value.

 If the software fails, check the log file as the exception handling should report where it went wrong.

-This is an undemanding program and can easily run on a local machine.
-In the future, the author will write up the documentation and provide the files to do just that.

 Taxonomy Fill Using R and *Taxonimizr* Package
 ^^^^
-A pipeline in RStudio has been created utilizing the “taxonomizr” R package to take the locally downloaded BLAST+ **tsv** output from Hydra and associate NCBI taxonomy with each blast hit.
+A pipeline in RStudio has been created utilizing the “taxonomizr” R package to take the locally downloaded BLAST+ **tsv** output from Hydra and associate NCBI taxonomy with each BLAST hit.
 See this `link <https://github.com/SIBarcodeNetwork/SIBarcodeNetwork/blob/master/Running_taxonomizr_post_BLAST_12_13_2022.Rmd>`_ to copy the raw code and save as a **Rmd** file to run in RStudio.

 Please note that certain text in the script such as working directory pathway and file names will need to be changed as applicable.
 The user will also need to download the NCBI Taxonomy database, which is detailed in the script.